koding/koding/go/src/koding/kontrol/api/Readme.md

 ## Proxies

-The client can get necessary information from a sucessfull GET requests A sucessfull ouput will give a list of proxy-handlers.
+The client can get necessary information from a sucessfull GET requests A sucessfull ouput will give a list of registered fujin proxy handlers.

 ```
 GET /proxies